 Formats for the App Title

 Finally, you need to find a proper format to combine your app name and the keywords.
-As mentioned before, you should divide them visually.
-Here are the most common formats that are used across the app stores:
+Most important is to divide them visually.
+Here are the most common app title formats that are used across the app stores:

 - Name: Keywords

 This is one of the most used formats on both iOS and Android.
 The app name comes first, followed by a colon, an additional space, and the keywords.
 The colon functions as a divider, so users can distinguish where the app name ends.

 When you use a dash instead of a colon, you create a clearer separation of the app name and the keywords.
 However, this format has a downside: You need to add one additional space before the dash, so you can use one character less for keywords.

 You might want to emphasize the keywords in your app title by putting them first.
 In this case, you should use a preposition like “by” to distinguish them from the app name.
 While you can position your keywords more prominently by using this format, you also must commit four characters (by + two spaces) of your app title to non-keywords.